MileHacker Logo

 Vegetarian & Vegan Options

-• Availability: Increasingly available, especially in tourist areas and mid-range restaurants.
+• Availability: Increasingly available, particularly in areas with tourists and mid-range restaurants.

-• Challenges: Many authentic recipes use fish sauce (nam pa) or fermented fish paste (padaek).
+• Challenges: Many authentic recipes use a salty sauce made from fermented fish (nam pa) or fermented fish paste (padaek).

-• Tips: Use "bor kin neua" (no meat) or "bor sai padaek" (no fish paste) when you order.
+• Tips: Use "bor kin neua" (without meat) or "bor sai padaek" (no fish paste) when ordering.

 • Look for "jay" (vegetarian) signs.